Things I learned about visual design

 57. Bigger things should have more detail.
 Smaller things should have less detail.

-58. “More flashy stuff” the easier way to have visual interest.
+58. “More flashy stuff” is the easier way to have visual interest.
 “Make no mistakes” is the harder way to have visual interest.
 You can do both.

 59. Every style has value, but they also often have common emotional associations that you should be aware of.